Corporate Taxes in Spain: Rates, Rules, and Benefits Explained

 Exemptions exist for:

-• People over 65 selling their primary residence.
+• People over 65 are selling their primary residence.

 • Reinvesting proceeds into another qualifying property.

-VAT in Spain (Impuesto sobre el Valor Añadido – IVA)
+What Are the VAT Rate (Impuesto sobre el Valor Añadido – IVA) in Spain?

 Spain applies three levels of VAT in 2025: